 Mesh pocket bathroom organizer with rust-proof metal grommets and 3 metal over the door hooks.
 It can also can use your existing shower curtain hooks or be attached to a wall or inside a cabinet door.
 A great way to keep things organized and in easy view in an RV.

-I have one of these 3M kitchen caddies that I actually use on the wall in my van’s bathroom/shower for shampoo, soap, and other toiletries, because in the RV’s wet bath it drains any water out quickly.
-It also works great inside a cabinet door or anywhere you need some storage that will keep taller items from falling over while on the move.
+I have one of these 3M kitchen caddies that I actually use on the wall in my van’s bathroom/shower for shampoo, soap, and other toiletries, because in the RV’s wet bath it drains any remaining water out quickly.
+It also works great inside a cabinet door, or anywhere you need some storage that will keep taller items from falling over while on the move.

 After years of trial and error, this is the best RV holding tank treatment I’ve tried, and many other RVers swear by it too.
 Organic, biodegradable, environmentally-friendly, septic-tank-friendly, and most importantly: no more gross smells coming up into my bathroom!
 A little bit goes a long way.

 PeachSkinSheets – The softest and most high-tech bed sheets ever?